17 Great Welcome Email Examples to Inspire Your Campaign

 What Is the Best Way to Get Email List Subscribers?

-I’m most fond of exit popups, though.
-They’re your last-ditch effort to wrangle a subscription.
+Exit popups are your last-ditch effort to wrangle a subscription.
 When a visitor’s mouse drifts toward the button to close the browser, he or she will see the exit popup.

 Use bars in different styles to convince people to sign up.
-Make sure you have a welcome email in the wings so you can greet those subscribers right away.
+Make sure you have a warm welcome email in the wings so you can greet those subscribers right away.

 Let’s get into some of the specific types of welcome emails you might want to send your audience.
 Each is tailored to a different goal, and you might want to A/B test different options to see which perform best among your subscribers.